Daisyqk/Automatic-Prosody-Annotation/README.md

 Visit our [demo page](https://daisyqk.github.io/Automatic-Prosody-Annotation_w/) for audio samples.

-This implementation supports our prosody estimation model and the code for inference.
-Note that the model we provide here is "Conformer-Char" model in the paper.
+This implementation supports our prosody estimation model (Conformer-Char as the audio encoder) and the code for inference.
+Note that the training code was not released due to the company's confidentiality policy, please refer to our paper for technical details.

 ## Getting Started